ibm-cloudintegration/messaging-pot/docs/pages/pots/msghub/msghub_pot_lab12.md

 Standalone mode is intended for testing and temporary connections between systems, and all work is performed in a single process.
 Distributed mode is more appropriate for production use, as it benefits from additional features such as automatic balancing of work, dynamic scaling up or down, and fault tolerance.

-These instructions focus on standalone mode because it's easier tosee what's going on.
+These instructions focus on standalone mode because it's easier to see what's going on.
 When you run Kafka Connect with a standalone worker, there are two configuration files.
 The worker configuration file contains the properties needed to connect to Kafka.
 The connector configuration file contains the properties needed for the connector.
 So, configuration to connect to Kafka goes into the worker configuration file, while the MQ configuration goes into the connector configuration file.

 It's simplest to run just one connector in each standalone worker.
 Kafka Connect workers throw out a lot of messages and it's much simpler to read them if the messages from multiple connectors are not interleaved.